TahirAcharya/dbms/README.md

 # 📘 DBMS - BCS403

 Welcome to the DBMS (Database Management Systems) repository for BCS403.
-This repository contains comprehensive resources to assist my students and other teachers in understanding and teaching DBMS concepts effectively.
+This repository contains comprehensive resources to assist my students and teachers in understanding and teaching DBMS concepts effectively.

 ## 📂 Repository Structure